 Dea Sasso has been sole proprietor of Light of Day Bindery ® since 1989.
-She maintains book binderies in Asheville, North Carolina and Northampton, Massachusetts.
-Her time is divided between teaching, privately and in schools, and hand bookbinding, including repair, restoration, new bindings and small editions.
+She maintains her book bindery in Asheville, North Carolina.
+Dea divides her time between teaching, privately & in schools, and hand bookbinding, including repair, restoration, new bindings and small editions.

 As the Resident Book Artist for the John C. Campbell Folk School in Brasstown, NC, Dea has been an instructor there since 1991 and now staff since 2005.
 In addition, she teaches at a number of art schools and institutions around the country including the Garage Annex School in Easthampton, MA; Center for Contemporary Craft in Pittsburgh, PA; Snow Farm Center for Crafts in Williamsburg, MA; BookWorks in Asheville, NC.